 A: CSB students have the same experience during Phases I and II as the remaining CUSOM students on the Anschutz Medical Campus.
 CSB students do not move to Colorado Springs until the beginning of Phase III.
 CSB students are assigned to Problem Based Learning (PBL) groups with other CSB students (total 8 students per group) and are assigned to select Advisory Colleges that contain both CSB students and AMC students from all classes.
 CSB leadership make scheduled and as-needed visits to the Anschutz Medical Campus to answer questions and provide support to CSB students during Phases I and II.8

-A: According to several national publications, Colorado Springs is one of the most desirable cities to live in in the country (http://gazette.com/gallery/6225/pictures/1334468).
+A: According to several national publications, Colorado Springs is one of the most desirable cities to live in in the country (www.visitcos.com).
+In fact, in 2018 it was rated No. 1 most desirable place to live!
 It is also more affordable and has less traffic than living in the Denver area.
 Although Colorado Springs has a small-town feel at times, it is currently the 41st largest city in the country (larger than Miami, St. Louis, Pittsburgh, and New Orleans, for example) with nearly 450,000 people and it is rapidly growing.

 CSB students spend their first 2 years (Phases I and II) living in the Denver/Aurora area.
 After completion of Phase II and prior to the start of Phase III, CSB students will move to the Colorado Springs area for the entirety of Phase III, which lasts 12 months.
 At the completion of Phase III, CSB students may choose to live in Colorado Springs for Phase IV or move back to the Denver/Aurora area.
 CSB students are required to complete one 4-week subinternship rotation during Phase IV in the Denver area; however, students may choose to complete the remaining Phase IV electives in Denver/Aurora, Colorado Springs, or other locations across Colorado or the United States.